-The dental team includes the principal dentist who is the practice manager, five associate dentists, one dental hygienist and four dental nurses.
+The dental team includes the principal dentist, who along with his spouse, also a dentist own the practice, one associate dentist, three dental nurses and one trainee dental nurse.
 The clinical team are supported a receptionist.

 The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Mount Vernon Dental Specialists was the principal dentist.
+The registered manager at Goodmayes Dental Practice Ltd was the principal dentist.

-On the day of our inspection we received feedback from 21 patients.
+On the day of our inspection we received feedback from 50 patients.

-During the inspection we spoke with the principal dentist, one dental nurse, and the receptionist.
+During the inspection we spoke with the principal dentist, one associate dentist, two dental nurses and the trainee dental nurse.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open Monday to Friday between 8am and 6pm.
+The practice is open Monday to Friday between 8am and 5pm.